spotsnel/cockpit-tailscale/README.md

 $ npm run unlink
 ```

+Note: this only works when the current user also logs in.
+Otherwise, use the tasks
+`linkusr` and `unlinkusr` which uses `sudo` to create the link in `/usr/local/share/cockpit`.

 #### Run Cockpit

 You can run Cockpit in a container or remote development environment with the following command: